Interview with Dr. Rumi Chunara… Continued

 Dr. Chunara:Yes, a benefit of this data is that it is available in real-time, so it could be used in a program in real-time, so that response measures can be focused and timely.
 Additionally, it would be interesting to consider how this can be done prospectively.

-Decoded Science: What was the most challenging aspect of this project?
+Decoded Science: What do you consider to be the most significant aspect of this research?